-*note, Capital One just made 15 transfer partners 1:1, which significantly improved the Venture Miles program.
+*note, Capital One recently made 15 transfer partners 1:1, which significantly changes the value of the Venture Miles program.

 Points earned from credit cards which participate in these programs can be moved into airline miles or hotel points, which can expand the value of points from a fixed cost basis to more aspirational values.

 For now, airlines and hotels assign values for how many points you’ll need which aren’t as related to the cash price, as what value you get for your points when you redeem them for cash back.

 Think: using 100,000 points to cover a $3,000 business class ticket by transferring credit card points to an airline loyalty program, rather than getting $1000 in value by using the same 100,000 points as cash back.

 To simplify airline partners, and transferring points from a credit card program into an airline loyalty program, it’s easiest to look by “alliance”.